betty-guo/imagerepo/README.md

 # Shopify Technical Challenge

-This is my submission for the Shopify Technical Challenge.

-# Description

 The image repo supports adding images (one by one or in bulk).
 There is a 2 mb size limit for uploading images.

 The frontend was built with React and the backend was built with Nodejs and REST APIs.